 Swelling (edema) happens when your lymphatic system is blocked or damaged.
 Left untreated, swelling will continue to worsen.

-Swelling can affect your legs, arms, torso, head/neck, or genital area depending on where the damage is.
+Swelling can affect your legs, arms, torso, abdominal area, head/neck, or genital area depending on where the damage is.
 It shows up right away or takes months and even years to appear.
-In early stages, you may not even know you have it, as swelling’s occasional or gradual.
+In early stages, you may not even know you have it because your swelling is occasional or gradual.